 The Municipal Challenge awards a trophy for the highest percent participation for any municipality in the region, in which the mayor or supervisor rode to work.

-This year we expanded support for Bike to School day, May 4th.
-By county, the school (up to high school) with the most participating students was awarded a trophy.
-A parent or teacher must register their school and report how many students rode a bicycle to school on May 4th.
+This year we will continue support for Bike to School day, May 10th.
+By county, the school (up to high school) with the most participating students will be awarded a trophy.
+A parent or teacher must register the school and report how many students rode a bicycle to school on May 10th.
 Or, schools can wait and celebrate Bike to School Day in conjunction with Bike to Work Day.
+Register now!

-Note: Colleges and universities still participated under the Bike to Work Week.
+Note: Colleges and universities should participate under the Bike to Work Week.

 Educational materials for kids (Sprocket Man comic book, Getting There activity book, and Chuggington safety activity book), and Capital Region Bicycle Commuter Guides are available upon request via the “contact us” link below.
 Schools may request items for Bike to School Day activities, regardless of participation in the Bike to School Challenge.